stolostron/search-aggregator/README.md

 # search-aggregator
-Works with [search-collector](https://github.com/open-cluster-management/search-collector) to synchronize kubernetes resources into [RedisGraph](https://oss.redislabs.com/redisgraph/), for use by the search UI.
-Runs on the hub cluster and receives from the collectors running on each remote cluster.
+The Search Aggregator is a component of the Open Cluster Management [search feature](https://github.com/open-cluster-management/search/blob/master/feature-spec/search.md#feature-summary).
+It runs on the hub cluster to index data from [search-collector](https://github.com/open-cluster-management/search-collector) on the managed clusters into [RedisGraph](https://oss.redislabs.com/redisgraph/).

 ## Development